“Never doubt that a small group can empower our profession and create global impact.”

 Click here to e-mail

 Among his notable achievements is the design of a 354-meter tower in Russia, showcased at the Venice Biennale as a symbol of the country’s modern architecture.
-At Nikken Sekkei, Ar.
-Park has led teams to multiple international competition victories and has been honored with four major Architecture and Urban Planning Awards in Moscow.
-These accolades were awarded over four consecutive years, selected from among 1,513 nominated residential complexes by more than 400 independent experts.
+At Nikken Sekkei, he has led teams to multiple international competition victories and received four consecutive Architecture and Urban Planning Awards in Moscow, recognized among 1,513 nominated residential complexes by over 400 independent experts.
+His expertise spans architectural design, urban planning, and firm leadership, overseeing projects across residential, office, hospitality, museums, convention centers, high-rise and supertall buildings, sustainable and interior design, TOD, smart cities, and landscape architecture.